drywet/llm-playground/docs/notes.md

 Time series:

 - better to split train/val according to periodicity of data
+- baseline is centered_moving_average(past) + moving_average(period - previous period)
+- a simple linear regression (Dense(1)) can do as well as the baseline

+TF lambda layers (not supported in HDF5 format)

+tf.expand_dims - similar to np.expand_dims

+Time series:

+- better to split train/val according to periodicity of data
 - baseline is past moving average + (period - previous period moving average)
 - a simple linear regression (Dense(1)) can do as well as the baseline